On sale for 75 cents or less -- the continuing story of you

 Now selling -- the continuing story of your life.
 Only 75 cents per chapter.
 Is it overpriced?

-One of the most important things the Chickasaw Journal offers its readers is that it tells their life story.
+One of the most important things the Pontotoc Progress offers its readers is that it tells their life story.

 In a nutshell, we're your biographer.
 We chronicle your path through life.